DogHealth & Diet

 Controlling a dog scratching the floor depends on what causes it.
 Providing mental stimulation can stem many issues with boredom and attention-getting behavior.
 You can redirect their actions to something more appropriate with an interactive toy, like a Kong filled with xylitol-free peanut butter, but be careful not to create an association between the two events.

-See also Why Are Dachshunds So Long?
-Vet-Reviewed Anatomy & Special Considerations
+See also Why Do Dogs Love Cheese So Much?
+Vet-Reviewed Facts & Considerations

 Walks and playtime can alleviate boredom to prevent your dog from engaging in anything destructive.
 We also recommend trimming your pet’s nails to minimize the damage to your floors.
 We suggest discussing the issue with your vet, particularly if you suspect anxiety is the cause.
 They can refer you to a behaviorist who can help you manage this condition.